vsrinivas/fuchsia/docs/getting_started.md

 ```

 For the purpose of this document, we will assume that Magenta is checked
-out in $SRC/magenta and that we will build toolchains, qemu, etc alongside
+out in $SRC/magenta and that we will build toolchains, QEMU, etc alongside
 that.
 Various make invocations are presented with a "-j32" option for
 parallel make.
 If that's excessive for the machine you're building on,
 try -j16 or -j8.